AnonymousRand/sse_implementations/README.md

         [conf]
         tools.build:compiler_executables={"cpp": "<path to compiler executable>"}
         ```
+3. Verify that the compiler executable set for `CMAKE_CXX_COMPILER` is also correct in [CMakeLists.txt](./CMakeLists.txt); this should match the one in the Conan profiles.
-3. In the base directory of this project/repo, run
+4. In the base directory of this project/repo, run
     ```
     make
     ```